Lessons From Legends On How To Hit It Big On Stocks

 Let’s get started!

-I’m not ashamed to admit — in my early 20’s, I actually fell victim to a rip-off newsletter.
+I’m not ashamed to admit that in my early 20’s I fell victim to a few rip-off newsletters.
 The profit they promised was too good to resist.
-As it turned out, the editors weren’t Wall Street professionals.
-They were crooks…and I was just a patsy in a pump-n-dump pyramid.
+As it turned out, the editors weren’t Wall Street professionals — they were crooks.
+I was just one of the million suckers born every minute; a patsy in a pump-n-dump pyramid.

 As for me, I started learning how to evaluate stocks in the mid-80s, a few years before the crash of ’87.
 In 1988, I earned a Track & Field scholarship to attend Northeastern University.
 It was the only way I’d be able to afford such a school, so I took full advantage of it.
 I studied Finance and spent as much time in the library as I did in class.
 I wanted to become the best stock-picker possible.